The Zacks Rank Explained: How to Find Strong Buy Construction Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Winnebago Industries (WGO), which was added to the Zacks Rank #1 list on April 29, 2021.
+Let's take a look at PulteGroup (PHM), which was added to the Zacks Rank #1 list on May 1, 2021.

-Winnebago Industries, Inc. is a leading producer of recreational vehicles in the United States.
-It has been manufacturing RVs for around 60 years.
-The motorhomes or RVs are made in the company's vertically integrated manufacturing facilities in Iowa, while the travel trailer and fifth wheel trailers are produced in Indiana.
-The company distributes its products through independent dealers throughout the United States and Canada.
+Based in Atlanta, GA, PulteGroup Inc. engages in homebuilding and financial services businesses, primarily in the United States.
+The company conducts operations through two primary business segments – Homebuilding (which accounted for 96.7% as of 2020 total revenues) and Financial Services (3.3%).

-For fiscal 2021, six analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $1.30 to $7.24 per share.
-WGO boasts an average earnings surprise of 53.6%.
+Six analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $1.50 to $7.62 per share.
+PHM also boasts an average earnings surprise of 18.3%.

-Analysts are expecting earnings to grow 180.6% for the current fiscal year, with revenue forecasted to rise 41.1%.
+Earnings are forecasted to see growth of 47.1% for the current fiscal year, and sales are expected to increase 35%.

-Additionally, WGO has climbed higher over the past four weeks, gaining 7.1%.
-The S&P 500 is up 5.4% in comparison.
+PHM has been moving higher over the past four weeks as well, up 11.8% compared to the S&P 500's gain of 5.3%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Winnebago Industries should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, PulteGroup should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.